eligiable/Docker/README.md

 ### NPNA Base Image

-> Docker Script to Deploy Nginx, PHP, Node, Angule to create the base image and then deploy Git Repo using Dockerfile
+> Docker Script to Deploy Nginx, PHP, Node, Angular to create the base image and then deploy Git Repo using Dockerfile